davidsowerby/takkan/docs/tutorial-guide/tutorial.md

 # Tutorial

-Provides a step by step guide to building the Precept sample app but does not give much in the way of explanation.
+Provides a step by step guide to building the Takkan sample app but does not give much in the way of explanation.
 If you want more information, see the [detailed version](tutorial-explanation.md)

 :::caution

 **Early Stage Development**

-Precept is at Proof of Concept stage, and it has bugs and missing functionality.
+Takkan is at Proof of Concept stage, and it has bugs and missing functionality.
 It is hoped that this tutorial and accompanying video will generate enough interest to push the project forward even faster to remedy these limitations.
 :::